josheng/django/README.md

 # Some useful commands

+python3 -m pip install python-decouple -> install python decouple module

 python3 manage.py makemigrations polls -> run this to create the model/migration file

 python3 manage.py migrate -> this will do the migration

 python3 manage.py shell -> to launch interactive python shell

+sudo -u postgres psql -> enter postgres cmd as user postgres

+CREATE USER username WITH password 'xxxx'; -> create a user with pw to access psql

+CREATE DATABASE djangopolls; -> to create the db, in this case its djangopolls

 # things to take note